kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md

 \(3\) Instruments and equipment required for specific operations by this part.

-\(c\) Notwithstanding paragraphs (b)(1) and (b)(3) of this section, an aircraft with inoperable instruments or equipment may be operated under a special flight permit under §[[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.197   Special flight permits.|§21.197]] and 21.199 of this chapter.
+\(c\) Notwithstanding paragraphs (b)(1) and (b)(3) of this section, an aircraft with inoperable instruments or equipment may be operated under a special flight permit under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.197   Special flight permits.|§§21.197]] and 21.199 of this chapter.

 \(d\) A person authorized to use an approved Minimum Equipment List issued for a specific aircraft under part 121, 125, or 135 of this chapter must use that Minimum Equipment List to comply with this section.

 ### §91.1411   Continuous airworthiness maintenance program use by fractional ownership program manager.

-Fractional ownership program aircraft may be maintained under a continuous airworthiness maintenance program (CAMP) under §[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1413   CAMP: Responsibility for airworthiness.|§91.1413]] through 91.1443.
-Any program manager who elects to maintain the program aircraft using a continuous airworthiness maintenance program must comply with §[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1413   CAMP: Responsibility for airworthiness.|§91.1413]] through 91.1443.
+Fractional ownership program aircraft may be maintained under a continuous airworthiness maintenance program (CAMP) under [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1413   CAMP: Responsibility for airworthiness.|§§91.1413]] through 91.1443.
+Any program manager who elects to maintain the program aircraft using a continuous airworthiness maintenance program must comply with [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1413   CAMP: Responsibility for airworthiness.|§§91.1413]] through 91.1443.

 ### §91.1413   CAMP: Responsibility for airworthiness.